 The research group Genetics, Reproduction and Development (GRAD) brings together researchers from the field of genetics, reproduction and developmental biology.
-The group is built around six specialty teams:
+The group is built around seven specialty teams:

 The research team Reproduction and Genetics (REGE) carries out research in the interface between developmental biology and genetics.
 We study, amongst others, the genetic basis of infertility and poor embryonic development, as well as the genomic regulators of cell fate acquisition.
 Our lab works on human preimplantation embryos as well as embryonic stem cells, and stem-cell derived models such as blastoids and organoids.